 Greg, 35, was diagnosed with testicular cancer 14 years ago and underwent a left orchiectomy (removal of the testicle) at a local hospital in Staten Island followed by a left retroperitoneal (abdominal) lymph node dissection by urologic surgeon Joel Sheinfeld at Memorial Sloan Kettering.

 It was the care he received from Dr. Sheinfeld that led Greg to pursue a career at MSK.
-In the past 11 years, he has held seven positions at five outpatient MSK locations — he started as a session assistant and is currently an administrator of ambulatory care at MSK Monmouth.
+In the past 11 years, he has held seven positions at five outpatient MSK locations — he started as a care coordinator and is currently an administrator of ambulatory care at MSK Monmouth.
 This month, Greg is going above and beyond his job responsibilities at MSK by committing his upper lip to a good cause.

 The Movember Foundation was founded in Australia in 2003 with the simple goal of reducing the number of men dying “too young” 25% by 2030.
 Each year, the foundation dedicates the month of November to raising awareness about men’s health issues, mainly prostate cancer, testicular cancer, mental health, and suicide prevention.
 They ask people to get involved through the Move Challenge, centered on physical activity; event hosting; and the Grow a Mo challenge to grow and groom a moustache.
 All three ask participants to involve friends and family to raise funds for men’s health.